 Financial Wellness is a state of being.
 It's having an understanding of your financial situation along with the tools and confidence to maintain balance.
-Clark College offers one-on-one financial coaching, workshops, and resources to support you on your journey to Financial Wellness.
+Clark College offers workshops and resources to support you on your journey to Financial Wellness.

 Explore the information below and find out what we can do for you.